Big 5 Animals in Rwanda and Best Big Five Safari in Akagera

 Safaris to Akagera typically include game drives and boat tours, offering close encounters with the Big Five, making it a top destination for wildlife tourism in Rwanda.

-Akagera national park is serving as a living testimony to Rwanda’s commitments of restoring it’s natural heritages.
-The park on the brink had collapsed due to human encroachments a result of poaching, settlement, logging , among others.
+Akagera National Park is serving as a living testimony to Rwanda’s commitment to restoring its natural heritages.
+The park on the brink had collapsed due to human encroachments as a result of poaching, settlement, and logging, among others.

-Through the efforts of the government with other conservation organizations like the African Parks Network, the park underwent a remarkable transformation witnessed by an abundant of wildlife it now holds inclusive of the Big 5 animals in Rwanda.
+Through the efforts of the government with other conservation organizations like the African Parks Network, the park underwent a remarkable transformation witnessed by the abundance of wildlife it now holds inclusive of the Big 5 animals in Rwanda.

 The Big 5 Animals in Rwanda: